 It is surrounded by a mountainous region and offers hiking trails, water parks, and golf courses.
 The pools provide a breathtaking view of the surrounding snow-capped mountains.
 The pools are heated by the lava ground beneath them.

-Lake Pend Oreille
+9. Lake Pend Oreille

-Idaho’s northern panhandle is blessed with the largest lake in the state.
+North Idaho’s panhandle is blessed with the largest lake in the state.
 Lake Pend Oreille spans a staggering 43 miles.
 It is a glacial lake formed by ice that moves south from Canada.
 It is the 5th deepest lake in all of America, with some of its deepest points going as deep as 1100 feet.
 Its depth gives it some properties of the open ocean, which in itself makes it a natural marvel.

 Its water is crystal clear and makes you appreciate its beauty even more.
 It houses the Albeni Falls Dam, which increases its size in some areas.
 In addition to its natural beauty, it is a landmark in US history.
 Its shores are home to the Navy’s submarine research center at Bayview.
 You can go boating in its clear water near Bayview and Sandpoint.